Charles G. Gross: Life and work

+Gross's work on the ITC and face perception was groundbreaking and helped to establish the field of neuroscience.[4]
+He was elected to the National Academy of Sciences in 1998 and to the American Academy of Arts and Sciences in 1999.

 Gross's work on the ITC and face perception was groundbreaking and helped to establish the field of neuroscience.
 He was recognized for his contributions with numerous awards and honors, including being named a Fellow of the American Academy of Arts and Sciences.

-Gross’s marriage to Gaby Gross ended in divorce.
-Subsequently he was married to art historian Greta Berman from 1988 to 2000; and to writer Joyce Carol Oates from 2009 until his death in 2019.
+Gross's marriage to Gaby Gross ended in divorce.
+Subsequently, he was married to art historian Greta Berman from 1988 to 2000; and to writer Joyce Carol Oates from 2009 until his death in 2019.